mosquito/aio-pika/docs/source/rabbitmq-tutorial/6-rpc.rst

 .. literalinclude:: examples/6-rpc/rpc_server.py
    :language: python
+   :linenos:

 The client code is slightly more involved:

 * (15) We establish a connection, channel and declare an exclusive 'callback' queue for replies.
-* (19) We subscribe to the 'callback' queue, so that we can receive RPC responses.
+* (18) We subscribe to the 'callback' queue, so that we can receive RPC responses.
-* (23) The 'on_response' callback executed on every response is doing a very simple job, for every response message it checks if the correlation_id is the one we're looking for.
+* (22) The 'on_response' callback executed on every response is doing a very simple job, for every response message it checks if the correlation_id is the one we're looking for.
   If so, it saves the response in self.response and breaks the consuming loop.
-* (27) Next, we define our main call method - it does the actual RPC request.
+* (26) Next, we define our main call method - it does the actual RPC request.
-* (28) In this method, first we generate a unique correlation_id number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
+* (27) In this method, first we generate a unique correlation_id number and save it - the 'on_response' callback function will use this value to catch the appropriate response.
-* (33) Next, we publish the request message, with two properties: reply_to and correlation_id.
+* (32) Next, we publish the request message, with two properties: reply_to and correlation_id.
-* (42) And finally we return the response back to the user.
+  And finally we return the response back to the user.

 Our RPC service is now ready.
 We can start the server::